NadiDU/NadiDU/README.md

 I have experience in commercial projects in testing mobile and web applications.

 ## <img src = "https://cdn-icons-png.flaticon.com/512/6171/6171939.png" width="30" height="30"/> Soft skills:
-- Сommunication skills;
+- Сommunication skills
-- Teamwork skills;
+- Teamwork skills
-- Time management skills;
+- Time management skills
-- Ability to adapt and attention on details;
+- Ability to adapt and attention on details
-- Work with necessary information;
+- Work with necessary information
-- Always looking to gain new knowledge;
+- Always looking to gain new knowledge
-- Self-motivated and purposeful.
+- Self-motivated and purposeful
 ## :wrench: Technologies & Tools:

 <div>